Physicslibrary/ARKit-Stereoscope/README.md

 In iOS Safari, [download ARKit Stereoscope.playground.zip](https://github.com/Physicslibrary/ARKit-Stereoscope/blob/master/ARKit-Stereoscope.playground.zip), and "Open in Playgrounds".

-The ARKit-Stereoscope Playground file was created from the Blank template in Swift Playgrounds.
+ARKit-Stereoscope playground was created from the Blank template in Swift Playgrounds.

 # How it works